sts10/blackbox/docs/diy-setup.md

     Set a strong password
     Enter your wireless (LAN) settings if your Pi will use wifi to connect to the internet

-3. Now click "Write".
+**Step 3**: Now click "Write".
 This will take a moment to complete.

-3. When the Pi Imager program is done writing, unplug your microSD card from your computer.
+**Step 4**: When the Pi Imager program is done writing, unplug your microSD card from your computer.

+**Step 5**: On the back of your Waveshare e-ink display, note which "Rev" it is: e.g. 2.1 or 2.2.

-4. Plug MicroSD card in to your Pi.
+**Step 6**: Plug MicroSD card in to your Pi.
 With the power cable NOT plugged in, plug in e-ink screen.
 Now plug the power cable into the outlet.
 Your Pi should boot up.

-5. Wait 5 minutes.
+**Step 7**: Wait 5 minutes.

-6. Back on viewing computer, run `ssh hush@hushline.local`.
+**Step 8**: Back on viewing computer, run `ssh hush@hushline.local`.
 If you get an error that `ssh: Could not resolve hostname hushline.local: Name or service not known`, that likely just means that your Pi is still booting up and connecting to your wifi network.
 Wait a few minutes, and then try again.

-7. If it was successful, you'll see something like:
+**Step 9**: If it was successful, you'll see something like:
 ```bash
 $ ssh hush@hushline.local
 The authenticity of host 'hushline.local (192.168.X.XX)' can't be established.